AnishNavalgund/social-interactions-analysis/README.md

 - Percentage looking at baby
 - Looking intervals
 ```
 Note: The printable metrics are copied to a gaze_metrics.txt file in the outputs/ directory along with the gaze plot.
-The annotated video is present in the private link -
+The annotated video is present in the private link - https://1drv.ms/f/c/4640ea4c5aca3f14/EppJpf1CBd9DnEo6e_QXU7kBKHiz03tBW5KJFGgn72K54A

+## Challenges
+- In the video, faces are partially visible in some frames.
+This was a challenge for the gaze detection model
+- Generalization is hard i.e pretrained models (like L2CSNet or YOLO) are trained on normal camera views or general-purpose datasets, not egocentric views of children.
+- Just using L2CSNet for gaze detection does not perform well.
+- Gaze estimation models expect clean, front crops, but YOLO bounding boxes often vary in size and quality.
+Hence, a combination of YOLO and L2CSNet needs more time and effort.
+- Handling frames with no detections required special care to prevent crashes

+## Considerations:
+- Detecting gaze is only part of the vision (speech and gestures can be incorporated in the future)
+- To add more preprocessing steps to improve the quality of the video
+- Design own custom models
+- To try lightweight head-mounted cameras to study the gaze of the child
+- To collect more egocentric data and label it for better generalization of the models.
+Also consider different environments.

 ## Author
 - *Anish Navalgund*